Criomby/hubspool/README.md

 <br>
 <strong>The file is not saved when I press 'Safe to .csv':</strong><br>
 You have probably forgotten to change the name for the next savefile after your last safe.<br>
-Since the program does not override existing fles, it just does nothing.
+Since the program does not override existing fles, it just does nothing.<br>
 In the next verion an error messge will be printed for that error.
 Currently there is no error message shown. <br>
 <br>
 The .exe will be updated on demand, so always check the latest release version before downloading. <br>